GJWT/nodeOIDCMsg/README.md

 #### `oidcmsg.<type>.toJWT(payload, key, options)`

-**Options**

-Options are other inputs or additional information that might be needed and are not part of the payload, for ex : 'algorithm'.
-Other options such as follows can be passed in as the fourth parameter to token profile’s fromJWT method.
-Any duplicate options such as issuer cannot be passed in both in the payload and the options.
-The values provided in the options are not mandatory.

 * `payload` - an object literal of all claims.

 * `key` is a string, buffer, or object containing either the secret for HMAC